jsmithdlc/YoloV7-Person-Det/README.md

-# yolov7
+# YoloV7 Person Detector

-Person detection generation from images, for use in downstream top-down pose detection algorithms
+Person detection from images, meant for using as person localizations in downstream top-down pose detection systems.
+Generated bounding boxes are in COCO format.